tensorflow/tensorflow/tensorflow/g3doc/how_tos/adding_an_op/index.md

 5. Namespace any new Ops you create, by prefixing the Op names with something unique to your project.
-This avoids having your Op colliding with any Ops that might be included in future versions of Tensorflow.
+This avoids having your Op colliding with any Ops that might be included in future versions of TensorFlow.

 6. Plan ahead!
 Try to anticipate future uses for the Op.
 Some signature changes can't be done in a compatible way (for example, making a list of the same